The idea was to listen, learn, and share ideas, concerns and visions – all through a constructive, civil dialogue. See the Chat Session Meeting Notes.

 The 3,000 ideas generated by the community were synthesized into three Site Plan alternatives.
 The community then voted for the site plan that most represented what they would like to see in Downtown Basalt.
 See the Ballot Results.

 The next step was for DAAC to hold meetings in order to prepare their recommendations to the Basalt Town Council.
-See the concept map above which was the result of their discussions.
+Click here to review DAAC’s report to the Town Council (3.57 MB download).

 DAAC : Downtown Area Advisory Committee

-Now, in late winter 2015, the Planning and Zoning Committee is reviewing the DAAC concept map and will focus its efforts on downtown redevelopment planning.
+Now, in Spring 2015, the Planning and Zoning Committee is reviewing the DAAC concept map and will focus its efforts on downtown redevelopment planning.
 This entails revising some zoning language and amending the Town’s Master Plan to include redevelopment goals.
 Other considerations are revisions to the Town’s Housing Guidelines and the Two Rivers Road Greenway Master Plan.
 The revisions and amendments will be forwarded to the Town Council for final action sometime this coming summer.
+Between now and then public hearings will be held so watch the Town’s website for these upcoming agenda items.